dayyass/muse-as-service/README.md

 ```
 **NOTE**: no passwords are stored in the database, only their hashes.

-MUSE as Service has next endpoints:
+MUSE as Service has the following endpoints:
 <pre>
 - /login          - POST request with `username` and `password` to get tokens (access and refresh)
 - /logout/access  - POST request to remove access token (access token required)